sys-usr/RF_Signal_Data/README.md

    - Correlation analysis: Computes the correlation matrix and prints the correlated categories.

 6. The processed data and analysis results will be displayed in the console output.
+   - In this particular case there were no strong correlations (|r| >= .5) therefore the console will not print any found correlations

 ## Customization